JanelleW03/CEN3907-Blind-Spot-Helmet/README.md

 Created a very simple convolutional neural network to mimic what our final model might look like.
 This references a Kaggle dataset with images of different vehicle types and pedestrians.
 This simple CNN seeks to classify images, and the weights from our final model can be stored on the microprocessor.

+As a team, we have also done extensive research on the different possible components we will use for this project, documented in our pre alpha build report.
+We have also included sketches of how our hardware will be integrated with the physical helmet, and plans for how we will use a Raspberry Pi to communicate with all the components.
+We also gave consideration to how we will plan for sensor failure, and the physical resilience of this helmet.

 # Known Bugs
 We are currently using a vibration sensor instead of a traditional piezo haptic sensor, because there is some difficult in getting the piezo to vibrate.